Chrisqd1/pymoku/README.md

 # Pymoku
 A Python library for the command, control and monitoring of the [Liquid Instruments Moku:Lab](http://www.liquidinstruments.com).
 API documentation can be found at [ReadTheDocs](http://pymoku.readthedocs.org).

 # Getting Started

-Ready to control your Moku:Lab with *pymoku*?
-To begin, ensure you have
+### 1. Requirements
 - [Python](https://www.python.org) installed.
 We support Python **2.7** and **3.6**.
 - pip installed (`pip` for Python 2.7 or `pip3` for Python 3)
 - Bonjour services installed.
 See [Installing Bonjour Libraries](#installing-bonjour-libraries).
 - Your Moku:Lab connected to the same network as your computer.
 - Internet access.

 ### 1. Install Pymoku
 Open a command-line terminal and type

-    $ pip install --upgrade pymoku
+    pip install --upgrade pymoku
-    $ moku update fetch
+    moku update fetch

 ### 2. Update your Moku:Lab
-Ensure your Moku:Lab is up to date with pymoku.
 Update your Moku:Lab with the latest firmware by typing the following in your terminal

-    $ moku --serial=123456 update install
+    moku --serial=123456 update install

 The serial number is the middle six digits found on the underside of the Moku:Lab.
 For example: XXX-123456-X.

-You can also update the Moku:Lab using its IP address by typing the following command
+You can also update the Moku:Lab using its IP address with

-    $ moku --ip=192.168.0.1 update install
+    moku --ip=192.168.0.1 update install

-The IP address of your Moku:Lab device can be found by following the methods described [here](https://github.com/liquidinstruments/pymoku/wiki/Connecting-to-your-Moku:Lab).
+The IP address of your Moku:Lab device can be found with

+    moku list

 **NOTE:** The update process is indicated by alternating orange and white lights, or a pulsing orange light.
 This process can take up to 30 minutes.
 ### 3. Start scripting